-Some folks are on the hunt for MQD so they can earn Delta Medallion status this year (either for the first time or to requalify and enjoy upgrade priority next year).
+Some folks are on the hunt for Delta Air Lines MQD so they can earn or requalify for Medallion status.
 If you’re one of them and live in Los Angeles (or can get there), you might be interested in this AeroMexico business class run to Santo Domingo!

-The overnight mileage run travels Los Angeles (LAX) –> Puerto Vallarta –> Mexico City (MEX) –> Santo Domingo (SDQ) –> Mexico City (MEX) –> Los Angeles (LAX) .
+The overnight mileage run travels Los Angeles (LAX) –> Mexico City (MEX) –> Santo Domingo (SDQ) –> Mexico City (MEX) –> Los Angeles (LAX).

-The Unofficial SkyMiles Calculator estimates it’ll travel 6,976 miles.
+ITA Maxtrix estimates the trip will travel 6,942 miles.
 And Delta credits MQM, MQM, and SkyMiles based on a percentage of the distance flown on partner airline reservations.
-When you book this run and credit it to your Delta SkyMiles account, that means you should earn about $2,790 MQD.
-That’s more than triple your fare cost of $826.97!
-The “I” fare also means you’ll haul in about 10,594 MQM (7.8 CPMQM which isn’t awful) and 14,124 redeemable SkyMiles before any elite Medallion bonuses.
+When you book this run and credit it to your Delta SkyMiles account, that means you should earn about $2,776 MQD.
+That’s more than triple your fare cost of $828.27!
+The “I” fare also means you’ll haul in about 10,428 MQM (7.9 CPMQM which isn’t awful) and 13,900-ish redeemable SkyMiles before any elite Medallion bonuses.

 Where to Book

-AeroMexico flights purchased through OTA usually code as AeroMexico tickets — which is great if you pay with The Platinum Card® from American Express (5X points on flights booked directly with airlines or with American Express Travel, on up to $500,000 on these purchases per calendar year.)
+AeroMexico flights purchased through OTA usually code as AeroMexico tickets — which is great if you pay with The Platinum Card® from American Express (5X points on flights booked directly with airlines or with American Express Travel, on up to $500,000 on these purchases per calendar year.
+Terms apply.)

-You might also consider using the American Express® Gold Card (3X on purchases made directly with airlines).
-Or maybe consider using a Chase Sapphire Reserve® or Ink Business Preferred® Credit Card (3X on travel), to name but a few.
+You might also use the American Express® Gold Card (3X on purchases made directly with airlines).
+Or maybe consider the a Chase Sapphire Reserve or Ink Business Preferred® Credit Card (3X on travel), to name but a few.

 Remember, too, that several Chase Ultimate Rewards® cards offer 5X bonuses when you book travel through the Ultimate Rewards travel OTA.